Scientific racism: After 1945

 One such post-World War II scientific racism researcher is Arthur Jensen.
 His most prominent work is The g Factor: The Science of Mental Ability in which he supports the theory that black people are inherently less intelligent than whites.
 Jensen argues for differentiation in education based on race, stating that educators must "take full account of all the facts of [students'] nature".
 Responses to Jensen criticized his lack of emphasis on environmental factors.
 Psychologist Sandra Scarr describes Jensen's work as "conjur[ing] up images of blacks doomed to failure by their own inadequacies".

-J. Philippe Rushton, president of the Pioneer Fund (Race, Evolution, and Behavior) and a defender of Jensen's The g Factor, also has multiple publications perpetuating scientific racism.
+J. Philippe Rushton, president of the Pioneer Fund and a defender of Jensen's The g Factor, also has multiple publications perpetuating scientific racism, including the book Race, Evolution, and Behavior.
 Rushton argues "race differences in brain size likely underlie their multifarious life history outcomes".
 Rushton's theories are defended by other scientific racists such as Glayde Whitney.
 Whitney published works suggesting higher crime rates among people of African descent can be partially attributed to genetics.
 Whitney draws this conclusion from data showing higher crime rates among people of African descent across different regions.
-Other researchers point out that proponents of a genetic crime-race link are ignoring confounding social and economic variables, drawing conclusions from correlations.
+Other researchers point out that proponents of a genetic crime–race link are ignoring confounding social and economic variables, drawing conclusions from correlations.

 Christopher Brand was a proponent of Arthur Jensen's work on racial intelligence differences.
 Brand's The g Factor: General Intelligence and Its Implications claims black people are intellectually inferior to whites.
 He argues the best way to combat IQ disparities is to encourage low-IQ women to reproduce with high-IQ men.
 He faced intense public backlash, with his work being described as a promotion of eugenics.
 Brand's book was withdrawn by the publisher and he was dismissed from his position at the University of Edinburgh.

-Other prominent modern proponents of scientific racism include Charles Murray and Richard Herrnstein (The Bell Curve).
+Other prominent modern proponents of scientific racism include Charles Murray and Richard Herrnstein, authors of The Bell Curve.

 Kevin MacDonald, in his Culture of Critique series, used arguments from evolutionary psychology to promote antisemitic theories that Jews as a group have biologically evolved to be highly ethnocentric and hostile to the interests of white people.
 He asserts Jewish behavior and culture are central causes of antisemitism, and promotes conspiracy theories about alleged Jewish control and influence in government policy and political movements.